-Interior - Environment Appropriations Bill Fish and Wildlife Service's Tribal Wildlife Grants Program
+Fish and Wildlife Service's Tribal Wildlife Grants Program

-Increase funding to \$8 million for the Fish and Wildlife Service's Tribal Wildlife Grants Program.
+• Increase funding to \$8 million for the Fish and Wildlife Service's Tribal Wildlife Grants Program.

-Of the \$62.6 million enacted level for State and Tribal Wildlife Grants (TWG) in FY 2017 to help conserve and recover imperiled fish and wildlife, only \$4.2 million was dedicated to competitive grants for Indian tribes.
+Of the \$58.7 million enacted level for State and Tribal Wildlife Grants (TWG) in FY 2015 to help conserve and recover imperiled fish and wildlife, only \$4.1 million was dedicated to competitive grants to the Indian tribes.
 Since FY 2010, TWG funding has declined nearly 50 percent.
 Since the inception of the TWG program over thirteen years ago, on average, tribes have received only \$6 million per year despite having the need for significantly more funding.
 TWG will be a key program in the coming decades as tribes address fish and wildlife conservation and climate change influences on natural resources.
+The Administration's FY 2014 request for TWG in the amount of \$4.268 million is nearly \$2 million less than the historic average.
 Given past underfunding of this initiative, tribes request an increased appropriation to at least \$8 million.